GastonKreps/SalaciaML-2-Arctic/Training/README.md

 - UDASH-SML2A-Temperature_test.csv
 - UDASH-SML2A-Salinity-test.csv

-Note that these are very small files to check if the scripts are working.
-They will not produce scientifically meaningful output.
+Note that these are small files to check if the scripts are working.
+However, the results already indicate that the model can learn the patterns, but the maximum performance can only be achieved with the full dataset.

 ## Environment